gilliantatreau/Generalized-Linear-Model-in-R/README.md

 Preliminary analysis of feature importance of explanatory analysis.
 Interpretation of confusion matrices and accuracy of training versus test sets.
 ## How to Run Code Locally
+- Clone repo
+- Go into repository on local device
 - Run R code in preferred R IDE, such as R Studio.

 ## Libraries Used